-Adults will need a "4/4" or "Full Sized" violin, a bow preferably with a round stick, also known as "French style," rosin, and a shoulder rest (though many others are available, a "Kun Collapsible" or "Kun Solo" is usually a good choice for most people.)
+Adults will need a "4/4" or "Full Sized" violin, a bow preferably with a round stick, also known as "French style," rosin (Pirastro Goldflex is very good), and a shoulder rest (though many others are available, a "Kun Collapsible" is usually a good choice for most people.)

 Children will most likely need a smaller size violin, here is a helpful link for selecting the right size.
 Kids will also need a shoulder rest, these come in sizes that are appropriate to the size of the violin.